mganucheau/AR-Monument-Workshop/README.md

 		  </body>
 		</html>

 7. Let us view what adding an animated gif texture looks like.
-Try Saving the following .gif to your neocities home folder.
+Save this [nyancat.gif](https://mganucheau.neocities.org/nyancat.gif)  to your desktop and then trasnfer it to your neocities home folder.

 		<html>
 		  <head>